gardener/landscaper/docs/deployer/container.md

 # Container Deployer

-The container deployer is a controller that reconciles DeployItems of type `Container`.
+The container deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/container`.
 It executes the given container spec with the injected imports and collect exports from a predefined path.

 ### Configuration